flexion/devops-deployment-metrics/docs/threat-model.md

 Ensure that the metric output files are securely stored, utilizing appropriate file permissions and encryption.
 Implement access controls and authentication mechanisms to restrict access to the metric output files to authorized users or processes.

+Users of the library should follow best practices for securing the metric output files.

 ## Insecure Logging Configuration